Online MBA in Vermont

-Although there are no AACSB-accredited online MBA programs in Vermont, there are however other great online MBA options offered in nearby states, such as New Hampshire and New York, which are open to Vermont residents.
+Although there are no AACSB-accredited online MBA programs in Vermont, other great online MBA options are offered in nearby states, such as New Hampshire and New York, which are open to Vermont residents.

 1. Green Mountain College

 Green Mountain College, based in Poultney, Vermont, has offered a non-accredited online Sustainable MBA degree since 2006.
-The program has a general business curriculum with a focus on training MBA graduates in sustainable and environmentally conscious business principles.
+The program has a general business curriculum focusing on training MBA graduates in sustainable and environmentally conscious business principles.
 In 2015, Princeton Review ranked the college the #2 “Green College” in the country.
-The online MBA program includes 37-credit hours of study and courses are offered in six-week blocks with a one-week break in between each block.
-Courses have a 20-student cap, but may be smaller based on enrollment.
+The online MBA program includes 37-credit hours of study, and courses are offered in six-week blocks with a one-week break in between each block.
+Courses have a 20-student cap but may be smaller based on enrollment.
 The program admits students from across the country and globally; however, there is a four-day, mandatory, on-campus residency in September.